MaxOrangeTabby/Hyesi/README.md

 ## About
-A 2D platformer with a roguelite augment system, I took inspiration from Ori Will of Wisps for the art direction.
+A 2D platformer with a roguelite augment system, for each boss fight, every death lets you choose a tradeoff augment to try again with up to 3 times.
+For the art, I took inspiration from Ori Will of Wisps.